-Wil Fundal is an award winning News and Current Affairs multimedia journalist in northern B.C.
-When he's not digging into a story, he sings as a tenor, and participates in community theatre productions.
+Wil Fundal is an award winning News and Current Affairs multimedia journalist in northern British Columbia.
+When they're not digging into a story, they sing as a tenor, and participates in community theatre productions.

 Latest from Wil Fundal

 Man in hospital after shooting in Prince George